Trey Muse

-Trey Muse (born July 26, 1999) is an American professional soccer player who plays as a goalkeeper for USL Championship club Charleston Battery.
+Trey Muse (born July 26, 1999) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Portland Timbers.

 Career

-College and Amateur
+College and amateur

 Muse began his youth career with Derby City Rovers before joining the Seattle Sounders FC Academy in 2015 while attending Roosevelt High School.
 Muse made 32 starts for the Sounders Academy over two seasons and he helped guide the Sounders U-18s to a third-place finish in the 2017 USSDA playoffs.
 During this time Muse was a member of the U.S. U18 Men's National Team.
 After high school graduation in 2017 Muse went on to Indiana University.
-In his freshman season he was named to the Big Ten All-Freshman Team and was the goalkeeper for the runner-up team in the NCAA College Cup.
+In his freshman season he was named to the Big Ten Conference All-Freshman Team and was the goalkeeper for the runner-up team in the NCAA College Cup.
 Muse led the NCAA in goals against average (0.26), shutouts (18) and save percentage (90.3 percent).
 In his sophomore season as part of the Big Ten Championship team and he was named Big Ten Goalkeeper of the Year and was a MAC Hermann semifinalist.

 Professional

 Seattle Sounders FC

-On January 15, 2019 Muse signed the 11th homegrown player contract with Seattle Sounders FC.
+On January 15, 2019, Muse signed the 11th homegrown player contract with Seattle Sounders FC.
 Following the 2021 season, Seattle declined their contract option on Muse.